 Global Days and the New Africa-France Summit in pictures

 From October 4 to 7, the University of Montpellier and its partners in the MUSE I-Site project organized the " Montpellier Global Days: Africa 2021", ahead of the Africa-France Summit.
-Over 2,000 people attended the four-day scientific event to listen to and discuss six key themes.
+Over 2,000 people attended the four-day scientific event to listen to and exchange ideas on six key themes.
 It was also an opportunity to sign the strategic agreement between the Muse partners and to celebrate the UM's three prestigious new Honorary Doctors.
 Back in pictures.

 More than 2,000 participants took part in these four days of scientific exchange, either in person or remotely.
 Debates and round tables punctuated the first two days of these meetings organized around six main themes: biodiversity; water; food systems; international health and the one health approach; agro-ecological transitions; technologies applied to "feed, care, protect".